Get Ahead Before the Year Ends: The 10 Skills You’ll Need for 2026

 Ways to build it:

-Keep a brief daily journal of what energised or frustrated you — and why.
+Keep a daily journal of what energised or frustrated you — and why.

-Consider working with a career coach to gain insight into your triggers and strengths.
+Work with a career coach to gain deeper self-awareness and perspective.

 9. Digital Collaboration